ben-shirley/note-monkey/README.md

 The goal of this project is to be able to read Handwriting.

 ## Running the project
+This project uses python 3.11.
-firstly, install the dependencies in the requirements.txt file (doesn't actually exist at the moment)
+Firstly, install the dependencies in the requirements.txt file.

-next...
+**TODO**: There is an additional repository (DeslantImg) that this project depends on.
+For now it must be installed manually, but eventually I'll fix it in the requirements.txt file!

 ## Verbosity Readings
 each segmenter class has its own verbosity reading.